madhu-3/devtinder/README.md

   Explore use of ? * + () in routes
   use of regex in routes
   reading query params and dynamic routes
+Ep-5
+  Multiple Route handlers
+  next()
+  next() along with res.send and observe the errors array of route handlers, app.use(rh1,[rh2,rh3],rh4)